Five Kdrama Characters Who Have Social Agility Deficits

 10

 Seo Jeong Hu distrusts other people, lives a reclusive existence, and works alone in the shadows.
-If he were a Western television hero, being that individualistic would be less noteworthy.
-But for an Asian drama character, his isolation from family and community means he is living a half life.
-One of his father's friends, who at one time took on the role of teacher and parent for him, says of Seo Jeong Hu that he might be autistic, because he dislikes people so much.
+One of his father's friends, who at one time served as both teacher and parent for him, says of Seo Jeong Hu that he might be autistic, because he dislikes people so much.
 But another adult in Jeong Hu's life answers that it's the abandonment Jeong Hu has repeatedly suffered that has formed him.

 • I'm Not a Robot